servo/book/src/design-documentation/accessibility/background.md

 # Accessibility Background

-## AccessKit concepts

-[AccessKit](https://accesskit.dev) provides a platform-independent schema for exposing information about the application's UI to assistive technology APIs.

-### Accessibility tree
+## Accessibility tree

 Accessibility information is provided to platform accessibility APIs as a tree of nodes, representing the different parts of the UI - for example, a node representing a toolbar may contain nodes representing buttons.

 Platform APIs allow assistive technologies like screen readers to present an alternative user interface (for example, a speech- or braille-based interface) to users, and allow those interfaces to be interacted with via the assistive technology by allowing the assistive technology to relay user interactions back to the application.

 A browser's accessibility tree combines the accessibility tree for its own UI (the address bar, and so on) with the accessibility trees for any active documents, so that users can use assistive technology to interact with web pages being shown in the browser.

+## AccessKit concepts

+[AccessKit](https://accesskit.dev) provides a platform-independent schema for exposing information about the application's UI to assistive technology APIs.

 ### Central cache